AmberGraceRblx/pract/docs/api/hofs.md

 # Higher-Order Functions

+> Warning: API Documentation is still a work in progress, and Pract's feature set has not yet been finalized.

 [Higher-Order Functions](../basic/state#higher-order-functions), in Pract, are functions that take another function (or table of functions) as an argument, and return a [Component](../basic/components) and essentially "supercharges" another component that we define.

 Typically the argument passed in is a function that creates a [Closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)) with our supercharged parameters passed in, and should return a `Component` that renders based on these supercharged parameters.